SandhyaGour/string-generator/README.md

 # string-generator
-this is a string generator
+this is a string generator.
+using react.js